Posts

 Looking for Best Beauty Parlour Near Me – Charene Beauty Services

-Do you the benefits of Paraffin by Charene Beauty Parlour
+Do You Know The Benefits of Paraffin by Charene Beauty Parlour

 Paraffin wax is a common option in heat therapy treatments for people with arthritis or other rheumatic diseases — the heat helps increase blood flow and relax the muscles, which can help relieve caused by arthritis, osteoarthritis, and fibromyalgia [sources: National Institute of Arthritis and Musculoskeletal and Skin DiseasesWebMD].
 Paraffin wax can even soften hardened skin caused by scleroderma, a disease in which collagen accumulates on the body — it increases the skin’s elasticity, allowing for increased movement and mobility, especially on the skin covering the hands.

 But the benefits of paraffin wax don’t stop there.
-Because paraffin wax treatments are a form of heat therapy, they’re often used for muscle, tendon, and ligament ailments.
-As with conditions like arthritis, they increase blood flow, improve joint stiffness and reduce pain.
+Because this treatment is a form of heat therapy, it’s often used for muscle, tendon, and ligament ailments.
+As with conditions like arthritis, they increase blood flow, improve joint stiffness, and reduce pain.
 They’re also used to treat bursitis, tendonitis, sprains, and pulled muscles.

 Paraffin wax is a mineral wax derived from petroleum.
 Unlike the wax used for depilatory procedures, which is viscous and sticky to bond to hair and skin, paraffin wax is a soft wax with a low melting point, which means that it melts at a temperature cool enough to safely immerse your skin.
 Paraffin wax is an emollient approved by the U.S. Food and Drug Administration as a treatment to soften and smooth skin.